-Most direct sellers do it as a side hustle and they are either working their biz around other work or family commitments.
+Most direct sellers do it as a side hustle, and they are either working their biz around other work or family commitments.
 Or both.

-Direct sales or party plan is absolutely ideal as a side hustle because it’s so flexible.
+Direct sales or party plan business is absolutely ideal as a side hustle because it’s so flexible.
 It’s one of the reasons I love it so much!

-When I first learned about this I was excited to work out which 20% of my tasks were producing the results because it would mean I could reduce the amount of time I spent on my business while at the same time growing it!
+When I first learned about this, I was excited to work out which 20% of my tasks were producing the results because it would mean I could reduce the amount of time I spent on my business while at the same time growing it!

 Things to stop doing in your direct sales biz

 - I focused my activities on getting parties (online or in-home) rather than chasing individual orders.
-It’s so much more time efficient to see a group of people at once and gather a bunch of orders in one go.
+It’s much more time efficient to see a group of people at once and gather a bunch of orders in one go.
 I used to feel like I was constantly chasing orders.